-- 1 To receive and adopt the Directors' Report and audited financial statements for the year ended 31 March 2017. - 2 To declare a final dividend. - 3 To re-elect B. J. Cooke as a director. - 4 To re-elect S. J. Mant as a director. - 5 To re-elect G. B. Wainwright as a director. - 6 To approve the directors' remuneration policy. - 7 To approve the Directors' Remuneration Report for the year ended 31 March 2017. - 8 To appoint PricewaterhouseCoopers LLP as auditors of the company at a fee to be agreed with the directors.
+- 1 To receive and adopt the Directors' Report and audited financial statements for the year ended 31 March 2018. - 2 To declare a final dividend. - 3 To re-elect B. J. Cooke as a director. - 4 To re-elect A. Vicary as a director. - 5 To re-elect G. B. Wainwright as a director. - 6 To approve the Directors' Remuneration Report for the year ended 31 March 2018. - 7 To reappoint PricewaterhouseCoopers LLP as auditors of the company at a fee to be agreed with the directors.

-To consider and, if thought fit, pass the following resolutions, of which resolution 9 will be proposed as an ordinary resolution and resolutions 10 and 11 will be proposed as special resolutions.
+To consider and, if thought fit, pass the following resolutions, of which resolution 8 will be proposed as an ordinary resolution and resolutions 9 and 10 will be proposed as special resolutions.